-The problem is, instead of running with ball in the middle of the play to score a touchdown—many talent suddenly stop all the momentum and dedication it took to create, only to rest on a single accomplishment: producing the demo itself; as if that was the end goal.
+Here’s the issue: once the voice talent receives their demo, instead of running with ball in the middle of the play to score a touchdown—they suddenly stop all the momentum it took time and attention to create, only to rest on their singular accomplishment: producing the demo itself; as if that was the end goal.

 Certainly losing traction can happen at any point in a career, a life, or a relationship.
 And it doesn’t mean all is lost, but rest assured it will take a concerted effort and more determination than it did the first time to rev that engine up again at a later date.
 This could account for a great many dashed dreams.